Why is my dehumidifier blowing cold air?

 Should my dehumidifier be blowing out cold air?

 Dehumidifiers should blow out warm and dry air.
-All the same, they can cool a room because dry air feels colder than damper air.
+All the same, they can cool a room because the dry air they pump back into the room feels colder than damper air.
 If you put your hand against the vents, you should feel warm air blowing out.

 What temperature should the air be coming out of a dehumidifier?